 - relaxation training – aims to reduce tension or minimise intrusive thoughts that may be interfering with sleep

-- biofeedback – sensors connected to a machine are placed on your body to measure your body's responses, such as muscle tension and heart rate; the machine produces pictures or sounds to help you control your breathing and body responses
+- biofeedback – sensors connected to a machine are placed on your body to measure your body's functions, such as muscle tension and heart rate; the machine produces pictures or sounds to help you recognise when you're not relaxed

 CBT-I is sometimes carried out by a specially trained GP.
 Alternatively, you may be referred to a clinical psychologist.